hobby-grade/Nintendo-Switch-Discord-Status/README.md

 ## Installation
 If you're looking for convenience, you'll find already built copies of Nintendo Switch Discord Status for Linux, macOS, and Windows [here](https://github.com/hobby-grade/Nintendo-Switch-Discord-Status/releases).
+You will need to install the Windows version of the application, and optionally the macOS version of the application.
+With both of these OSes you will encounter SmartScreen / Gatekeeper.
+You will need to allow the application through these obstacles to use it.

 ## Building From source
 Building from source is also possible if you don't value your time.